-8.5.3 Moist compressed air may be due to a faulty compressor that overheats, or pumps oil or moisture into the air line, too long an air line permitting moisture to condense on the inside, and from high humidity.
-Drain air filters and receiver tank regularly.
+8.5.3 Moist compressed air may be due to a faulty compressor, too long an air line permitting moisture to condense on the inside, and from high humidity.
+Drain the air filter and receiver tank regularly.
 Ongoing problems with moist air may require the installation of an air dryer or aftercooler in the air supply line.

 8.5.4 Absorption.
-Some media types tend to absorb moisture from the air, especially fine-mesh media in area of high humidity.
+Some media types tend to absorb moisture from the air, especially fine-mesh media in areas of high humidity.
 Empty the media and store it in an airtight container when cabinet is not in use.